-For this project, you will be implementing the majority of the state machine from the Raft protocol.
+For this project, you will be implementing the majority of the Raft protocol.
 We have provided a lot of the framework to help you concentrate on the core interactions between Raft nodes.
 You will be implementing:

 - Elections (RequestVoteRPC)

 - Log replication (AppendEntriesRPC)

 - Client Registration

 - Client Requests

-- GRPC Client and Server Wrappers
+- gRPC Client and Server Wrappers